pholser/junit-quickcheck/README.md

 ###### Configuration methods vs. assumptions

 When using assumptions with junit-quickcheck, every value fed to a `@ForAll` theory parameter counts against the sample size, even if it doesn't pass any assumptions made against it in the theory.
 You could end up with no values passing the assumption.

 Using generator configurations, assumptions aren't very important, if needed at all -- every value fed to a `@ForAll` theory parameter counts against the sample size, but will meet some conditions that assumptions would otherwise have tested.

 ###### `ValuesOf`

-`boolean` and `enum` theory parameters can be annotated with `@ValuesOf` to force the generation to run through every value in the type's domain, instead of choosing an element from the domain at random every time.
+You can `boolean` and `enum` theory parameters with `@ValuesOf` to force the generation to run through every value in the type's domain, instead of choosing an element from the domain at random every time.
 This also effectively dictates the sample size for the parameter.

 ```java
     enum Ternary { YES, NO, MAYBE }